vsbron/course-react2024-the-wild-oasis/README.md

 - Main dashboard page with stats and charts;
 - Basic stats for number of bookings, stays, sales and occupancy rate;
+- Today's activity list showing guests that are about to check-in or check-out on the current day;
 - Chart graph for total sales & extra sales;
 - Chart pie of Stay durations;
 - All the data can be filtered;